datacentricdesign/wheelchair-design-platform/platform/workshops/Workshop1.md

 ```

-In markdown, # represents headers and * represents bullet points.
-More
-formatting can be found here: https://guides.github.com/features/mastering-markdown/

 Note: A blue dot appear next to your file name README.md at the top of the page,
 letting you know it is not saved.
 Press Command+S (or Ctrl+S) to save.

+### Step 2: Stage, i.e Select File Changes

 Your file appears in yellow in the left panel.
 It means that there are changes
 in this file that are not yet tracked by Git (unstaged).
 Click on Git in the
 bottom-right corner.

-* In the 'Unstaged changes', double-click on the README.md to 'stage' it, i.e.
+In the 'Unstaged changes', double-click on the README.md to 'stage' it, i.e.
 prepare this file to track its changes.
 The middle tab show you what are the
 changes;

+### Step 3: Commit, i.e Record Changes Locally

-* Then we add a 'Commit message' to briefly explain the nature of those changes,
+Then we add a 'Commit message' to briefly explain the nature of those changes,
 e.g. 'a test of Git and Markdown'.
 Click on 'Commit to Master' to track the changes.
 You have made one change (commit) to your local repository;

+### Step 4: Push, i.e  Send Local Changes to GitHub

-* The final step consists in sharing this change with your peers.
+The final step consists in sharing this change with your peers.
 In the bottom-right
 corner, click on 'push'.

+### Step 5: Fetch (or Pull), i.e Get the Latest Changes from GitHub

 Other members of the group can now press 'Fetch' in the bottom-right corner to
 update their local repository with the latest version.

-### Data-Centric Design Hub (Per group)
+## 1.7 Data-Centric Design Hub (Per group)

 In the cloud we will use our prototyped cloud platform for designer we call
 Data-Centric Design Hub.